shacharlevy1991/agentune/docs/development/folder_structure.md

-# Template Package Project - Folder Structure
+# SOP Generator - Folder Structure

-This document outlines the high-level folder structure for the template package project.
+This document outlines the high-level folder structure for the SOP Generator project.

 ## Overview